cdapio/cdap/docs/developer-guide/source/examples/ResponseCodeAnalytics/index.rst

 In the example, two Flowlets are used to process the data:

-- *parser*: parses the Apache access log entries coming into the *log-events* Stream
+- *parser*: parses the Apache access log entries coming into the *logEventStream* Stream
 	- implemented by ``LogEventParseFlowlet``
 - *counter*: aggregates the HTTP status codes from the Apache access log entries
 	- implemented by ``LogCountFlowlet``